metamophosihots/COMP90024_Assignment2_Group23/README.md

 # Test Data
-    There is some data used to test during programming
+    There is some data used to test during programming.

 # Test Code